Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Appendix

 \subsection{Local data of linear equations}

-In this subsection, we explain the notion of spectral type used in this paper.
-We follow the notion used in Oshima~\cite{BB10865098} for Fuchsian linear equations, Kawakami-Nakamura-Sakai~\cite{kns} for unramified linear equations and Kawakami~\cite{kawakami-ramified} for ramified equations.

 For the classification of linear equations, we need to discern the types of linear equations.
-We review the local normal forms of linear equations, and introduce symbols to express such data.
-We study linear systems of first-order equations
+In this subsection, we explain the notation to express spectral types for ramified equations, which is introduced by Kawakami~\cite{2016arXiv160803927K}.
+The Fuchsian case is explained in \ref{subsec:imd}.